-Meeting topics included: DBH Director Update; Substance Use Recovery Month; Presentation and review of the FFY2024-2025 SAMHSA Combined Mental Health and Substance Use Prevention, Treatment, Recovery Services Block Grant Application; Presentation on the DBH Continuum of Care; and a presentation on "Nebraska Office of Public Guardian by the Office of Public Guardian.
-The presentation and review of the FFY2024-2025 MH/SUPTRSSABG BG Application included budgets and Planning Table 1 - Priority Areas and Annual Performance Indicators.
+Meeting topics included: DBH Director Update; Substance Use Recovery Month; Presentation and review of the FFY2024-2025 SAMHSA Combined Mental Health and Substance Use Prevention, Treatment, Recovery Services Block Grant Application; Presentation on the DBH Continuum of Care; and, Presentation on "Nebraska Office of Public Guardian" by the Office of Public Guardian.
+The presentation and review of the FFY2024-2025 MH/SUPTRS BG Application included budgets and Planning Table 1 - Priority Areas and Annual Performance Indicators.
+The State Advisory Committee on Mental